drwebb/haskelldocumentation/content/containers.md

 ```

-and the standard functions that operate on it: maps, folds, scans, etc. Now,
+and the standard functions that operate on it: `map`, `fold`, `scan`, etc.
-consider that the recursive definition of lists is what makes them pure and
+Consider the fact that it is the recursive definition of the `List` type is what
+makes them pure and immutable.
+If this sounds new, you can just think about how
+any list is defined as a series of function applications to the `Empty` list,
-immultable.
-Lists are not like their imperative counterpart Arrays, which
+with the data constructor `Cons` being that function.
+Lists are not like their
+counterparts in imperative languages such as C arrays, which represent blocks of
-represent blocks of memory that can be mutated.
-Lists are important to
+memory that can be mutated.
+Lists are important to understand in learning the
-understand in learning the specialized data structures in the containers library,
+specialized data structures in the containers library, and all of the techniques
-and all of the techniques that you have learned in dealing with them will
+that you have learned in dealing with Lists will directly apply to making the
-directly apply to making the best use of them.
+best use of the new structures.

-In a language like Haskell, immutable data structures should be prefered to
+In Haskell, immutable data structures should be preferred to mutable ones.
-mutable ones.
-Unless, there is another reason for choosing a mutable
+Unless, there is another reason for choosing a mutable data structure.
+There are
-data structure.
-There are many such valid reasons, mostly due to the fact that a
-large number of algorithms are better written with a mutable structure.
+many such valid reasons.
+Some algorithms on mutable structures may be more
+clear to write or faster, but with immutable structures we can more easily
+reason about issues such as thread safety.

 Lists are of course slow at many operations (indexing, appending), and in many
-common usecases they won't work well from a performance perspective in your
+common use cases they won't work well from a performance perspective in your
 applications.
 However, you will find that in practice there are comparable
-number of usecases where lists already perform optimally.
+number of use cases where lists already perform optimally.
 It's fine to favor
 lists in production code in the following areas:

 * Operations that act on each element in order
-* Stack like data structures.
+* Stack or Stream like data structures.

-It is the purpose of this document to show enough examples for the containers
-data structures so that using them will seem as natural at lists.
-Tools availible
+When it is clear that your program is bottlenecking will bottle neck with a List,
+consider the usecases below in choosing a new data structure.
+Also, familiarize
+yourself with the basic typeclasses in Haskell, so you can refactor your code
+faster to the better structures.
+Also recognize that the tools available
 to the Haskell programmer such as pattern matching and recursion work equally
 the same when dealing with these functional data structures.
+With these concepts
+in mind you will be on the right road to clear high performance Haskell code.

 # Usecases